Tag Archives: Equity Research

 Equity Research for Private Equity

 Private Equity usually deals in Private stocks but sometimes they do pick up stake in listed companies as well.
-Equity Research in Private Equity is very different than what is done in Hedge Funds and Investment Banks.
-It is because mostly Private Equity is interested in buying a significant stake and thus has far more information and management bandwidth at its disposal.
+Private Equity firms conduct equity research differently from Hedge Funds and Investment Banks.
+They usually aim to buy a significant stake and therefore access much more information and management bandwidth.
 It uses that leverage to get and analyze information that is usually not available in the public domain.

 Equity Research for Asset Managers